vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 ```

 2 new functions, `command_pool_create_info()`, and `command_buffer_allocate_info()`.
 We also use default arguments `flags = 0` to not have to input all arguments for basic stuff
-Now, lets copy the code into the implementation of those 2 functions
+Now, let's copy the code into the implementation of those 2 functions

 vk_initializers.cpp